Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Conclusions

 Although a systematic approach to classical integrability of the NR string action is in progress \cite{Andrea_Stijn}, there are some hints from this work that there might be an underlying integrable structure.
 This happens for instance in the structure of the equations of motion for the $z_m$ fields in the generalised BMN-like solution.
 These fields are a solution of a generalized Lamé differential equation, which has the property that the zeroes of their polynomial solutions are described by the solutions to the Bethe equation of the Gaudin Model.

 1cm {\bf Acknowledgements} 0.1cm

 We are in debt of gratitude with A. Torrielli for his collaboration in a related topic and for crucial insights about twisted boundary conditions.
-We are grateful to R. Ruiz and A. Torrielli for reading the manuscript and for providing useful comments.
+We are grateful to R. Ruiz and A. Torrielli for reading the manuscript and for providing useful comments and we thank J. Kluso\v{n} for a useful comment on the first version of this paper.
 AF has been supported by the Deutsche Forschungsgemeinschaft DFG via the Emmy Noether program ``Exact Results in Extended Holography''.
 JMNG is supported by the EPSRC-SFI grant EP/S020888/1 \emph{Solving Spins and Strings}.
 AF thanks Lia for her permanent support.

 \begin{appendices}